blog image

 Common demand forecasting mistakes to avoid

-CPG manufacturers and their retail partners can struggle then to work out what is happening right now, never mind what they should prepare for a year, or even a quarter from now.
+No wonder CPG manufacturers and their retail partners can struggle to work out what is happening right now.
+Never mind what they should prepare for a year, or even a quarter from now.

-In the face of these challenges, we can see some common mistakes repeated time and time again.
+In the face of these challenges, we can see some common demand forecasting mistakes repeated time and time again by CPG teams.

 One of these is an over-reliance on historical data when planning.
 What has happened in the past is, of course, the starting point for forecasting the future.
-But historical data doesn’t account for changes that have happened since, whether that’s new products, changing consumer behaviour, or the myriad of external factors that can affect the market.
+But historical data doesn’t account for changes that have happened since.
+Whether that’s new products, changing consumer behavior, or the myriad of external factors that can affect the market.

 It’s also easy to forget the positive impact of promotions and marketing.
 Was that earlier spike in demand for ice cream due to unseasonably warm weather?
 Or was it down to an unusually effective promotion?
 What does your marketing team have in the pipeline over the next year, and how might it affect demand?

-Forecasters can also fail to deliver the right level of detail, depending on who they’re producing forecasts for – and when they are needed.
+Forecasters can also fail to deliver the right level of detail, depending on who they’re producing forecasts for—and when they are needed.
 As we’ve seen, different teams will need very different levels of information.
 And that has time implications.
-An “overall” demand figure targeted at factory planners might take less time to generate.
+An “overall” demand forecast targeted at factory planners might take less time to generate.
 But it can leave sales teams and marketers in the dark on the granular data that should be underpinning their planning and negotiations with retail partners.

-Often different teams will simply evolve their own forecasting tools targeted at their specific needs.
+Often, different teams will simply evolve their own forecasting tools targeted at their specific needs.
 Typically, this will mean a series of spreadsheets into which they’ll cut and paste whatever data they can obtain.
-But this is laborious, manual work, which often means mistakes, and which can result in different teams developing very different views of the future – and the present.
-At the same time, the “official” forecast might exist within a legacy system, exacerbating the danger of mistakes if data is copied back, or resulting in the proliferation of multiple shadow forecasts.
+But this laborious, manual work, often leads to mistakes.
+It can result in different teams developing very different views of the future—and the present.
+At the same time, the “official” forecast might exist within a legacy system, increasing the risk of errors if data is copied back.
+Additionally, this practice can lead to the creation of multiple, unofficial ‘shadow’ forecasts, further complicating the forecasting process.”

 So how can CPG firms gain clarity and reliability when they’re forecasting future demand?